 - Reinforced walls and controlled entry points.

-- Landscape design used as a barrier (earth berms, water features, layered vegetation).
+- Landscape design used as a barrier such as earth berms, water features, and layered vegetation.
+See Sustainability approaches.

 - Public-facing cultural centers and libraries.